Dtopiast/Konphil/README.md

 <!--# Konphil
-An application designed in c# .net 6.0 with xamarin.forms to find the best deals in different e-commerce sites in mexico adding the items only to your watch list, multiplatform and open source what else can you ask for?--!>
+An application designed in c# .net 6.0 with xamarin.forms to find the best deals in different e-commerce sites in mexico adding the items only to your watch list, multiplatform and open source what else can you ask for?-->

 <div id="top"></div>
 <!--